LazuRR/TOKS/README.md

 # TOKS
-Theory Basics of Computer Networks
+Here is represented my Theory Basics of Computer Networks.